joshchew24/notes/CPSC 410/Project 1 DSL Examples.md

 # Project 1 DSL Examples
 #question can we include html colors in the DSL?
 #question do we want to let the user define types and counters in DSL? imo yes...
+#question should we surround all "user definable input" with quotations? or some special prefixes?
 ## Example 1
 ```
 start game